 Pivotal contributors to the success of any business venture, ISBA professionals must be able to design and manage systems that serve many users – from programmers and managers to clerks and customers.
 The ISBA option prepares you for a wide range of technology careers by helping them master the fundamentals of ISBA and technology, achieve technical competence in ISBA design and development, and apply ISBA solutions to real business problems.
 You'll be required to work on real-world industry projects to which they apply the ISBA concepts and problem-solving skills learned in the classroom.

 Faculty Coordinator, ISBA Option

 The International Business and Economics (IBE) Option offers an interdisciplinary course of study, providing strong business training for students pursuing careers at organizations with an international focus, particularly in multinational corporations, international banks and government agencies.
 It achieves this by combining general business training with in-depth knowledge in economics, finance and management.
-Students are strongly encouraged to round out their education with either an internship at an international organization or by studying abroad for one semester.
+You'll be strongly encouraged to round out your education with either an internship at an international organization or by studying abroad for one semester.

 Dr. Bruce Elmslie

 Faculty Coordinator, International Business and Economics (IBE) Option

 The Management Option provides you opportunities to develop a substantial foundation in the principles of managing the human, organizational, and capital resources of the firm in a strategic manner to enhance organizational competitiveness.
 Courses emphasize problem-solving, planning, and interpersonal skills related to leadership in the new economy, managing innovation and change, and international and cross-cultural issues in business.
 Future career paths include consulting, supervision, program management, or pursuit of graduate education in management of law.
 This is an excellent option for students who see themselves as "big picture people" and business generalists.